 This is just some fake scarcity tactic for manipulating you into handing over your details and credit card info for the opportunity.

-In reality, it doesn’t matter when you visit the registration page, be it tomorrow, next week or next month, it’s always gonna be available to purchase.
+In reality, it doesn’t matter when you visit the registration page, be it tomorrow or next month, it’s always available to purchase.

 Well, unless the creator decides to pull it down because of unbiased reviews (like THIS one) exposing the truth. 😉